 - This will redirect you to the AAD Authentication for the other user you want to use

 I never received the document I have asked for.
-The wheell is spinning at Generate Documents.
+The wheel is spinning at Generate Documents.

-First, it can take hours to generate your documents if you have big environments so you need to be patient on that.
+- First, it can take hours to generate your documents if you have big environments, therefore you need to be patient

-If after one day you don't have the document, it could be because the generated document is too big and Word cannot take it (thousands of pages).
+- If after one day you do not have the document, it could be because the generated document is too big and Word cannot generate it (thousands of pages).
 If that is the case, we recommend to use one of the following two options:

-Option 1 - Navigate to the filter tab and select the option 'Split Generated Document' to create multiple word files instead of a big one (that anyway would probably have been not humanly readable)
+- Option 1 – Navigate to the filter tab and select the option ‘Split Generated Document’ to create multiple word files instead of a big one which would not have been humanly readable

-- Option 2 - Navigate to the filter tab and select the option 'Filters' to explicitely exclude/include some specific resources groups.
+- Option 2 – Navigate to the filter tab and select the option ‘Filters’ to explicitly exclude/include some specific resources groups.
 This will make the document smaller